Degas’ Bathers Paintings: Realist Aphrodites

 The Tub: The pose of the woman squatting in a tub or shallow zinc basin recalls the Louvre Crouching Aphrodite.
 (1) © Wikimedia Commons.

-Her body has a sculptural solidity suggested by subtle pastel tones.
-Degas is concentrating on physique, posture and movement and ignores the character or psychology of his subject.
+Her body has a sculptural solidity suggested by areas of shadow and subtle pastel highlights.
+Degas is concentrating on physique, posture and gesture and ignores the character or psychology of his subject.

 Blue patches of pastel on the floor suggest that some of the precious water has splashed out.

-It is the awkward and cramped pose that makes the picture work.
 The bather is not a reclining classical nude or a goddess from Greek mythology, this is a modest modern woman in a tub attending to her hygiene painted in the realist manner.
-Degas shows that in reality bathing could be difficult and uncomfortable.
+Scenes exactly like this were happening all over 1880s Paris as Degas set about his bathers series.
+This is Degas’ take.

 Degas’ studios, apartments and major works in the Pigalle area of Montmartre